Bam4d/cv/cv.md

     I have used Spring, SpringBoot, Hazelcast, Jedis, Jackson, Lettuce, Jetty 8/9, mockito, cucumber, gherkin and Google libraries such as Guava, Lombok and Futures.

 Amazon AWS
-:   I have used a large number of features of amazon aws while at import.io and in some personal projects.
+:   I have used a large number of features of amazon aws while at import.io, embod.ai and in some personal projects.
 I am comfortable with using Lambda, CloudFormation, ECR, ECS, ElasticBeanstalk, Route53, S3, EC2, Redshift, AuroraDB and ElastiCache

 C/C++
 :   Neuretix, Roxxy and a few other of my personal projects and open source contributions not mentioned here have been in C/C++.
 C++ is probably my favourite programming language.
 It allows you to squeeze performance out of many algorithms and